umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Creating-A-Custom-Grid-Editor/index.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Creating a Custom Grid Editor" meta.Description: "Learn how to create a Custom Grid Editor in Umbraco Heartcore."
+meta.Title: "Creating a Custom Grid Editor"
+description: "Learn how to create a Custom Grid Editor in Umbraco Heartcore."
 ---

 # Custom Grid Editors in Umbraco Heartcore